 This British fish pie is a one-pot dish that is super easy to make and can be budget-friendly to cook as you can use any fish or seafood you have on hand or can use any fish trimmings or scraps.
 Give it a try and ask your fishmonger for a selection of fish scraps They will charge you less than any supermarket.

 I have been making quite a few fish dishes lately to make our healthy eating a reality, and this low calories and super easy fish pie recipe is the latest fish dish in the collection.

 We particularly love this easy fish pie recipe as it is delicious, lower in calories, it's high in nutrients, and, the best part, of course, is that it's so, so easy to make.
 No pastry involved, no potato mash, no mess, no fuss.

-If any leftovers it will make a great work lunch the next day, we all love a homemade cooked work lunch the next day.
+If any leftovers make a great work lunch the next day, we all love a homemade cooked work lunch the next day.

 Making this easy fish pie recipe is as you guessed, very, very easy, and here's what you need:

 - mixed fish (hake, cod loin, and haddock)

 - spring greens (I used collard)